On Arrangements of Pseudohyperplanes: pseudo-hyperplane Arrangements

-It is not true in general that given an arbitrary oriented matroid there corresponds an arrangement of hyperplanes.
-Such oriented matroids are called as \emph{non-realizable oriented matroids}.
+An arbitrary oriented matroid need not correspond to an arrangement of hyperplanes.
+Such oriented matroids are called \emph{non-realizable oriented matroids}.
 The \emph{Folkman-Lawrence topological representation theorem} \cite{fl78} states that every oriented matroid is `\emph{almost}' realizable.
 Originally the topological representation theorem was stated in terms of \emph{pseudo-hemisphere arrangements}.
-Later Arnaldo Mandel in his thesis \cite{mandel82} achieved much simplification using PL topology.
-He reproved the theorem in terms of \emph{sphere systems} (popularly known as \emph{arrangements of pseudospheres}).
-In this section we state the representation theorem and introduce a generalization of hyperplane arrangements.
+Later Arnaldo Mandel in his thesis \cite{mandel82} achieved much simplification.
+He reproved the theorem in terms of \emph{sphere systems} (also known as \emph{arrangements of pseudospheres}).

+This section begins with a brief review of the topological representation theorem.
+We assume reader's familiarity with the basic PL topology; a relevant reference, in this context, is Rushing's book \cite[Chapter 1]{rushing73}.
+For basic concepts in topological combinatorics like geometric realization of a poset, simplicial complexes, nerve lemma etc. we refer the reader to Kozlov's book \cite{dk1}.
+Our review of the topological representation theorem is based on \cite[Chapter 5]{ombook99}.
+We reproduce it here for the benefit of the reader.
+After this review we introduce a generalization of hyperplane arrangements called \textit{arrangements of pseudo-hyperplanes}.

-We work with pseudohyperplanes, these are obtained by mildly deforming hyperplanes.
+The pseudo-hyperplanes are obtained by mildly deforming hyperplanes.
 We will show that their arrangements correspond to pseudosphere arrangements and hence to oriented matroids.
-Since the pseudohyperplanes can not be described by algebraic equations it is not possible to define their complexification.
-Moreover, there need not exist smooth structure on these deformed hyperplanes.
-Consequently even construction of a tangent bundle complement is not possible (see \cite{deshpande_thesis11}).
-We address this question in this section.
-For each psesudohyperplane arrangement in $\R^l$ we construct a subspace of $\R^{2l}$ which generalizes the complexified complement.
-The main result of this section is the proof that this subspace deformation retracts on to the associated Salvetti complex.
+Since the pseudo-hyperplanes may not be described by algebraic equations in general, it is not possible to define their complexification.
+For each pseudo-hyperplane arrangement in $\R^l$ we construct a subspace of $\R^{2l}$ which plays the role of the complexified complement.
+The main result of this section is the proof that this subspace has the homotopy type of the associated Salvetti complex.